Popcorn Ceiling Removal Services in St. George

-Our team is committed to performing a safe and high-quality job on your popcorn ceiling removal, getting it done right the first time to give you the interior design that you want.
-If you have any questions about popcorn ceiling removal, contact Painter1 today for a free in-home estimate.
+Our team in St. George is committed to performing a safe and high-quality job on your popcorn ceiling removal, getting it done right the first time to give you the interior design that you want.
+If you have any questions about our popcorn ceiling removal services, contact Painter1 of St. George today for a free in-home estimate.

 Free On-Site Estimate

 Contact us today for a no-obligation, painting estimate on your next project.

 The Painter1 of St. George Promise

 Below are the values we instill within our company and strive to abide by every day.

 Our years of painting experience guarantees we will get the job done right, in a timely manner, and on budget!

 Acoustic ceilings (or, more commonly known as "popcorn" ceilings") were a popular trend in the past, common in homes built from the 1950s to the 1980s and valued for their ability to absorb sound and mitigate echoes.
 Today, popcorn ceilings are decidedly outdated and undesirable.
 Modern smooth ceilings are considered more stylish in current design.
 Unfortunately, if you own an older home it's likely that it is full of the infamous stucco.
 If you've decided to repaint a room with popcorn ceilings, our skilled interior painters in St. George offer professional popcorn ceiling removal and painting services to help you update your home's interior design.